ABettega/citifyd-be/README.md

 There are stores and products already seeded.

+### Routes
+#### Store
+- GET localhost:3000/v1/store - Lists stores in the marketplace
+- POST localhost:3000/v1/store (body: { name, fee }) -  Creates a store in the marketplace
+- PUT localhost:3000/v1/store (body: { storeId, name, fee }) - Updates the specified store in the marketplace

+#### Product
+- GET localhost:3000/v1/product/:storeId - Gets the product list from the specified store.
+- POST localhost:3000/v1/product (body: { storeId, name, value }) - Creates a new product in the specified store.
+- DELETE localhost:3000/v1/product/:productId - Deletes the specified product.
+Since the product is linked to the store, there's no need to specify the store ID.
+- PUT localhost:3000/v1/product (body: { productId, name, value }) - Updates the specified product.

+#### Transaction
+- GET localhost:3000/v1/transaction - Lists all transactions made in the marketplace.
+- GET localhost:3000/v1/transaction/:storeId - Lists all transactions in the specified store.
+- POST localhost:3000/v1/transaction (body: { productId }) - Creates a new transaction for the specified product ID.

 ### Database definition
 #### General notes
 All monetary values are stored as the lowest possible unit - cents.
 The API receives the values as floats or integers, but the values are saved in integers as cents.